520-7/app/README.md

 Tests cover each route in the API, and covers controller logic of each route.
 You can also test with Postman with your own queries.

 ## Contributions
-- Ozel Yilmazel: Backend server, post routes, user routes, mongodb integration, recommendation algorithm, upload post functionality, bug patches
+- Ozel Yilmazel: Backend server, post routes, user routes, mongodb integration, recommendation algorithm, upload post functionality, bug patches, backend API tests

 Email authors with any questions.
 Feel free to browse tickets on our project on GitHub Projects of the organization.